candalo/yarc/README.md

 # Architecture

-The application follow [Google's recommended architecture](https://developer.android.com/jetpack/guide).
+The application follows [Google's recommended architecture](https://developer.android.com/jetpack/guide).
 The main reason to follow this model instead of [Uncle Bob's
 Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is to avoid some unnecessary complexity from adding a domain layer, which doesn't make sense in this application context, for two reasons: